 In this guide I'm going to show you the quickest, easiest and most efficient way to access websites blocked because of GDPR.

-If you haven’t yet heard of GDPR than I would question where you’ve been for the last two weeks.
-If you’re like me and millions of others your mailbox will have been getting crammed daily full of emails asking you to continue to opt into their marketing.
+If you haven't yet heard of GDPR (General Data Protection Regulations) then congratulations, you've done well to avoid it over the past year or so.
+If you're like me and millions of others your mailbox last year would of been getting crammed daily full of emails asking you to continue to opt into their marketing.

 Annoyances aside, there is a serious consequence to GDPR and that is that many websites that are outside the EU have decided rather than comply with the regulations they would rather just block EU visitors, either temporarily or permanently.

-Everything from the Los Angeles Times, Chicago Tribune and Orlando Sentinel to Instapaper have chosen to block the entire EU population.
+Everything from the Los Angeles Times, Chicago Tribune and Orlando Sentinel to Instapaper have chosen to block the entire population of the EU.

 If you're an EU resident then this can be a huge headache but thankfully it's really easy to bypass these restrictions and unblock any website that's blocking you because of GDPR.